Vital Essentials Common Q&A

 A: Our freeze-drying process is done uniquely by putting the product in our dryers for a total of 48 hours from start to finish.
 Watch our video on our freeze drying process to learn more!

-Q: How long does freeze-dried product last once the bag is opened?
+Q: How long does freeze-dried product last once the food or treat bag is opened?

 A: Vital Essentials uses no preservatives in any of our products.
 Once a product has been opened, we recommend to use the product within 30 days after opening to maintain optimal freshness.

-Q: Is it required to store freeze-dried food in the refrigerator?
+Q: Is it required to store freeze-dried pet food in the refrigerator?

 A: Not at all, the beauty of freeze-dried food is that it’s a convenient way to feed your pet a raw diet, without the thaw.
 We advise to store freeze-dried food in the original packaging in your pantry, out of direct sunlight.